elastic/rally-tracks/cloudnative/README.md

 * `bulk_size` (default: 10000)
 * `bulk_indexing_clients` (default: 8): Number of clients that issue bulk indexing requests.
 * `ingest_percentage` (default: 100): A number between 0 and 100 that defines how much of the document corpus should be ingested.
+* `index_settings` (default{}): A list of index settings.
+Index settings defined elsewhere (e.g. number_of_replicas) need to be overridden explicitly.
+* `recency `(default: 0): A number between 0 and 1 that defines whether to bias towards more recent ids when simulating conflicts.
+See the Rally docs for the full definition of this parameter.
+This requires to run the respective challenge.
+* `number_of_replicas` (default: 0)
+* `number_of_shards` (default: 5)
+* `ingest_percentage `(default: 100): A number between 0 and 100 that defines how much of the document corpus should be ingested.
+* `conflicts` (default: "random"): Type of id conflicts to simulate.
+Valid values are: 'sequential' (A document id is replaced with a document id with a sequentially increasing id), 'random' (A document id is replaced with a document id with a random other id).
+* `conflict_probability` (default: 25): A number between 0 and 100 that defines the probability of id conflicts.
+This requires to run the respective challenge.
+Combining conflicts=sequential and conflict-probability=0 makes Rally generate index ids by itself, instead of relying on Elasticsearch's automatic id generation <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#_automatic_id_generation>_.
+* `on_conflict` (default: "index"): Whether to use an "index" or an "update" action when simulating an id conflict.
+* `cluster_health` (default: "green"): The minimum required cluster health.
+* `error_level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.

 ### License